sisinflab/Ducho/README.md

 Ducho may work on both CPU and GPU.
 However, if you want to speed up your feature extraction, we highly recommend to go for the GPU-accelerated option.

-In that case, if you machine is equipped with NVIDIA drivers, you should first make sure CUDA is installed along with the compatible NVIDIA drivers.
+In that case, if your machine is equipped with NVIDIA drivers, you should first make sure CUDA is installed along with the compatible NVIDIA drivers.

 For example, a possible working environment involves the following (you may refer to any Google Colab notebook):